 “Trust is earned, not given and our team works everyday to earn our client’s trust.”

-For the month, the S&P 500 Index rose 2.4%, while the Russell 2000 Index of smaller companies ended up 0.8%.
-Information technology and telecommunications were among the top performing sectors, while utilities lagged.
-Across market capitalizations, large- and mid-cap companies outperformed small- and micro-cap companies.
-Meanwhile, growth stocks outperformed their value counterparts.
+For the month, the S&P 500 Index gained 1.8%, while the Russell 2000 Index of smaller companies increased 2.3%.
+The financials, healthcare, information technology and utilities sectors were the top performers, while the energy and materials sectors were weaker.
+Across market capitalizations, small-cap securities outperformed their large- and mid-cap counterparts.
+Across styles, growth outperformed value across large- and small-cap securities.

 U.S. fixed income markets were generally positive.
 Long-maturity Treasuries outperformed shorter-dated issues as the yield curve flattened.
 Investment-grade corporate securities were mixed as utility- and financial-related credits outperformed industrial-related issuers.
 Lower quality, higher yielding corporate securities experienced gains as well.
 Other sectors, including mortgage-backed securities (MBS) and asset-backed securities (ABS) ended higher, while municipal bonds declined.